evert/evert.github.com/_posts/2021/2021-05-10-jwt-is-a-bad-default.md

 Drawbacks
 ---------

-Theres are major drawbacks to using JWT.
+There are major drawbacks to using JWT.

 First, it's a complicated standard and users are prone to get the settings wrong.
 If the settings are wrong, in the worst case it could mean that *anyone*